 On October 31, 2017 the OCME was awarded full national accreditation by the National Association of Medical Examiners (NAME), for five years (maximum award).
 To maintain this status, the OCME must expand.
 Under NAME's standards, the U.S. range of number of autopsies completed per population is 1-2/100,000.
 Maine would need to complete 625-1,300 autopsies annually to meet these standards.
 The Chief Medical Examiner and Deputy Chief Medical Examiner are allotted 20-40% of their time for administrative responsibilities.
-In order for the OCME to meet the NAME standard for number of autopsies performed per population the office would need to employ at least one more full-time medical examiner, two more full-time Medicolegal Death Investigators, one or two more autopsy technicians and one more administrative staff member.
+In order for the OCME to meet the NAME standard for number of autopsies performed per population the office would need to employ at least one more full-time medical examiner, two more full-time Medicolegal Death Investigators, one or two more medical examiner assistants and one more administrative staff member.

-Per NAME: number of autopsies/year/non-chief full-time Medical Examiner .250-300 Total number of FTE Medical Examiners needed to meet national guidelines 3.0-3.5
+Per NAME: U.S. range of number of autopsies per population 1-2/1000 Annual number of autopsies needed in Maine to reach U.S. norms 625-1,300 1 , Per NAME: number of autopsies/year/non-chief full-time Medical Examiner 250-300 Total number of FTE Medical Examiners needed to meet national guidelines 3.0-3.5

 The most recent NAME national survey indicates more than half of all offices do autopsies on both weekend days, and except for state systems, contracted services are used by most offices.
 With only two full-time forensic pathologists, the Maine OCME must use contracted services to meet the demands of forensic investigations.
 On average, state systems are funded at a lower per capita rate than county/district systems with ranges reported from \$0.44 to \$9.19.
-The average rate of funding per capita is \$2.58 per person; Maine's current funding rate per capita is \$1.76.
+The average rate of funding per capita is \$2.58 per person; Maine's current funding rate per capita is \$1.77.